 Tokyo Convention & Montreal Protocol

 The Tokyo Convention governs offences and other acts that occur on board aircraft inflight.
 It came in to force in 1969.
 This 50 year old Convention has served the industry well.
-However, a Diplomatic Conference was held between 26 March and 4 April 2014 to consider proposed revisions to the Convention to ensure that it is an effective deterrent to unruly behavior.
+However, a Diplomatic Conference was held in 2014to consider proposed revisions to the Convention to ensure that it is an effective deterrent to unruly behavior.

 The agreed changes give greater clarity to the definition of unruly behavior (such as including the threat of or actual physical assault, or refusal to follow safety-related instructions).
 There are also new provisions to deal with the recovery of significant costs arising from unruly behavior.